See all chapters of A Guide to Solvency II.

 Group entities not included in the scope of group supervision are excluded from the calculation.
 It is explicitly stated in Article 335 of the Level 2 Delegated Regulation that consolidated data in respect of each group entity is included, save where:

-- Necessary information in respect of an undertaking necessary to calculate group solvency is not available, in which case the book value of that entity must be deducted from the own funds eligible for the group solvency capital requirement and the unrealised gains connected with the participation must not be recognised as own funds eligible for the group solvency capital requirement.
+- Necessary information in respect of an undertaking necessary to calculate group solvency is not available, in which case the book value of that entity must be deducted from the own funds eligible for the group SCR and the unrealised gains connected with the participation must not be recognised as own funds eligible for the group SCR.260

-- A company has been excluded from group supervision by the PRA where there are legal impediments to the transfer of information.
+- A company has been granted a waiver by the PRA, excluding it from group supervision by the PRA where there are legal impediments to the transfer of information.261

-- The relevant entity is a special purpose vehicle and compliance has been made with certain relevant requirements.
+- The relevant entity is an SPV and compliance has been made with certain relevant requirements.262

 Data Included in the Method 1 Calculation